htmlcoder2023/nes-rom-builder/README.md

 The format for the text file is like this:

-Line 1: [Game Name]

-Line 2: [CRC32 of Unheadered ROM]
+Line 1: [CRC32 of Unheadered ROM]

-Line 3: [MD5 of Unheadered ROM]
+Line 2: [MD5 of Unheadered ROM]

-Line 4: [SHA1 of Unheadered ROM]
+Line 3: [SHA1 of Unheadered ROM]

-Line 5: [SHA256 of Unheadered ROM]
+Line 4: [SHA256 of Unheadered ROM]

-Line 6: [CRC32 of Headered File]
+Line 5: [CRC32 of Headered File]

-Line 7: [MD5 of Headered File]
+Line 6: [MD5 of Headered File]

-Line 8: [SHA1 of Headered File]
+Line 7: [SHA1 of Headered File]

-Line 9: [SHA256 of Headered File]
+Line 8: [SHA256 of Headered File]

-Lines 10-25: [The decimal equivalent of each byte in the header.]
+Lines 9-24: [The decimal equivalent of each byte in the header.]

-Line 26: [File size]
+Line 25: [File size]